 Wish Kid Kenny Feels Hope On His Trip

 Growing up in Hawaii, Wish Kid Kenny always dreamed of playing in the snow.
 Recently, Make-A-Wish turned that into a reality when his wish was granted.
-After battling a life-threatening medical condition, Kenny and his family were able to take a much-needed trip to Lake Tahoe where there was plenty of snow and fun to be had.
+After battling a critical illness, Kenny and his family were able to take a much-needed trip to Lake Tahoe where there was plenty of snow and fun to be had.
 Kenny learned how to ski and had a wonderful time relaxing with his family.
 The trip was a great time for the whole family, and his parents wrote to tell Make-A-Wish that the trip gave them all a drive to stay healthy as well as an unforgettable experience they will hold onto the rest of their lives.

 Wishes like these truly are wonderful things!
 If you would like to be a part of this great cause, consider making a vehicle donation by giving us a call 1-877-431-9474 or filling out an easy donation form.